 2. CBD may replace opioids in the treatment of chronic pain

 Chronic pain is a symptom of many illnesses: diabetes, multiple sclerosis, cancer, HIV, rheumatism, and many others.
 The treatment of pain plays a role in improving the quality of life of patients.
 Depending on the severity of the pain, people use over-the-counter analgesics such as aspirin, ibuprofen, paracetamol, and/or prescription analgesics such as opioids.
-All these drugs are associated with chronic side effects after prolonged use.
+Many of these drugs are associated with possible side effects after prolonged use.

 Back in 2007, researchers found in animal models that the daily administration of CBD resulted in a reduction in hyperalgesia (excessive sensitivity to pain and reaction to a painful stimulus).